 Telephone: 09 408 1480 ext.
-206
+206 Email: leigh@switzer.org.nz

-Email: leigh@Claud Switzer Memorial Trust.org.nz

 Accounts will be available on Monday to Wednesday 9.00am-4.00pm hrs.

 If you would like to pay your account by direct credit, please ensure that you put the full name of the resident as a reference.
 Payment should be made to the following account: